 It’s 6pm, and you’re finally home from work, exhausted.
 Still having to cook dinner, get some chores done.
-Maybe try to relax a bit and stream some of that new show that looked promising.
+Maybe try to relax a bit and watch Netflix.

 Some days, you wake up, and things look brighter.
-You don’t feel tired today!
-You did something meaningful today!
 But these moments are fleeting.
 And you know the feelings of loneliness will creep up again.
+Rinse and repeat.

-And every once in a while, you come to your senses, and decide that enough is enough.
+And every once in a while, you decide that enough is enough.
 Maybe it’s not your fault.
 Maybe there’s something wrong with the world.
 The fucking racism.
 Everyone always wanting something from you.
 And the anger and resentment comes pouring out.

-But that anger and resentment…you know you can’t continue to live like this...to be smothered by everyone and everything around you.
-What you truly want is to become the person you know you can be, and still be loved for being you, with all your quirks and desires.
+What you truly want is to become the person you know you can be, and still be loved for being you, with all your quirks and needs and desires.

 You're trying your best to keep it together.

 of things unknown

 and his tune is heard